tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 ## Key Technologies

-- **Languages**: Python
+- **Languages**: Python, C#
 - **Frameworks**: Flask for the backend and frontend, Scikit-learn for machine learning
 - **Data Management**: Pandas for data processing, JSON for local data storage
 - **Containerization**: Docker, Docker Compose
 - **Web Development**: HTML5, CSS, JavaScript
-- **Logging and Alerts**: Python logging module, lightweight alerting via email or logs
+- **Logging and Alerts**: Python logging module, lightweight alerting via logs
+- **Dependency Injection**: C# DI for managing service lifecycles

 ## Outcome

 The Automated Insurance Claim Fraud Detection System offers a unique, valuable solution that extends beyond typical platform features.
 It not only showcases proficiency in Python, Docker, and microservices architecture but also demonstrates the ability to solve complex problems and enhance the security of the insurance claims process.
-This project is highly relevant to GEICO’s needs, as it aligns with their mission of maintaining high standards of protection and availability.